Localization of smooth p-power torsion representations of GL_2(Q_p): Category-theoretic background

 We note that the construction of the adjoint is not too difficult, modulo set-theoretic issues.
 Namely, if $A$ is an object of $\cA$, we consider the category of morphisms $A \to A'$ which project to an isomorphism in~$\cA/\cB$ (equivalently, whose kernel and cokernel both lie in~$\cB$).
 Then taking the colimit of $A'$ over this category gives the value of the adjoint on $A$.

-We assume throughout the rest of this appendix that $\cB$ is a localizing subcategory of~$\cA$, let $j^*:\cA \to \cA/\cB$ denote the natural projection, and let $j_*:\cA/\cB \to \cA$ denote the right adjoint to~$j^*$.
-As already noted, since $j_*$ is a right adjoint, it is automatically left-exact.
-However, it needn't be exact in general.
+We assume throughout the rest of this subsection that $\cB$ is a localizing subcategory of~$\cA$, we let $j^*:\cA \to \cA/\cB$ denote the natural projection, and we let $j_*:\cA/\cB \to \cA$ denote the right adjoint to~$j^*$.
+Then~$j^{*}$ is exact by construction, while as already noted, since $j_*$ is a right adjoint, it is automatically left-exact.
+However, it need not be exact in general.
 Another way to think of this is that the essential image of $j_*$ is a full subcategory of $\cA$ which is intrinsically an abelian category, but is not necessarily an abelian subcategory of~$\cA$.
 Indeed, this essential image will be an abelian subcategory of $\cA$ if and only if $j_*$ is actually exact.

 \begin{rem} Our notation is motivated by the following example.
-If $j:U \subseteq X$ is the inclusion of a retrocompact open subset in a scheme~$X$, then we have the adjoint pair $(j^*,j_*): \QCoh(U) \to \QCoh(X)$, which realizes $\QCoh(U)$ as a Serre quotient category of $\QCoh(X)$: it is the quotient of $\QCoh(X)$ by the Serre subcategory $\QCoh_Z(X)$ consisting of quasicoherent sheaves, all of whose sections are supported on $Z := X \setminus U$.
-(Cf.~\cite[\href{https://stacks.math.columbia.edu/tag/01PD}{Tag 01PD}]{stacks-project}.) \end{rem}
+If $j:U \subseteq X$ is the inclusion of a retrocompact open subset in a scheme~$X$, then we have the adjoint pair $(j^*,j_*): \QCoh(U) \to \QCoh(X)$, which realizes $\QCoh(U)$ as a Serre quotient category of $\QCoh(X)$: it is the quotient of $\QCoh(X)$ by the Serre subcategory $\QCoh_Z(X)$ consisting of quasicoherent sheaves, all of whose sections are supported on $Z \coloneq X \setminus U$.
+(See~\cite[VI.1, Prop.\ 3]{Gabrielthesis}.) \end{rem}

 The essential image of $j_*$ admits the following characterization: